akshan-main/CustomerTarget/README.md

-inspired from the book "Applied Machine Learning and AI for Engineers" by Oreilly
+inspired from the book "Applied Machine Learning and AI for Engineers" , a Oreilly publication